eracknaphobia/plugin.video.fubotv/README.md

 ## Initial Setup
 * Install [IPTV Manager from their github repo](https://github.com/add-ons/service.iptv.manager/releases/) as the version in the official kodi repo doesn't work correctly.
     * Make sure to disable updates for iptv manager or it will install the kodi repo version over top since it is a version ahead currently
-* Open the Fubo TV addon it will prompt you to login to your account or select Stream Free
+* Open the Fubo TV addon it will prompt you to login to your account
 * Once you've logged in successfully go to IPTV Manager Settings and select **Refresh channels and guide now**
     * You may have to Reset PVR Settings on the first run (Settings > PVR & Live TV > General > Clear Data > All)
 * It's recommended that you set the **Refresh interval** in IPTV Manager to 12 hours (or lower) since guide data is 24 hr period this will prevent any gaps in the guide